 Once you've figured out your revenue, your expenses, and your profits, what do you do with that?

-We'll talk about the form you use to report your profit and loss from your business (called a Schedule C)
+We'll talk about the form you use to report your profit and loss from your business (called a Schedule C).
+That form helps you know how much of your delivery income and tips are actually taxable.

 Then we'll talk about what self employment tax is, and how income taxes work in light of your self employment income.

-We'll get into some special deductions a self employed person can take on their taxes that aren't actually expenses.
+We'll get into some special deductions a self employed person can take on their taxes even when claiming the standard deduction.
 These deductions are part of the tax filing process.

 In case you didn't catch it before.